 The MiG-21I had a service ceiling of 20,000 metres, but this was rarely approached during the flight test program.

 The Fishbed was a wonderful design for a supersonic fighter, and like most things this magnificent aircraft attempted it was a great success in nearly all roles and configurations.
 This included the unglamorous and often-dangerous task of flight testing components for other aircraft designs and concepts.

 The MiG-21I successfully validated the proposed wing design for the Tu-144 and can be said to have performed this task with aplomb, and it was no fault of the test aircraft that the Tu-144 turned out to be such a gigantic lemon – and embarrassment.

 The Tu-144 only flew commercially 103 times, and only 55 of these flights had to pay passengers.

 Maybe this can be partially explained by an early flight in January 1978; most of the aircraft systems failed before take-off and during the flight, but due to foreign journalists covering the trip it was decided to proceed anyway to stop national embarrassment should the flight be cancelled.

 Perhaps they should have cancelled; an alarm siren went off just after take-off and couldn’t be turned off, and crew and passengers had to endure the civil-defence level of volume for the entire 75-minute flight.
 It was rumoured that many of the deplaning passengers became very fond of rail travel.

-None of this can be blamed on the MiG-21I, which performed the flight testing of the Tu-144’s proposed wing design flawlessly and enabled the larger aircraft to take to the air, but guilt-by-association works in the aviation sphere as well, and the MiG-21I will always be associated with the disaster that was the Tu-144, regardless of its own competence and ability in completing all its design objectives and helping the Tu-144 project towards completion.
+None of this can be blamed on the MiG-21I, which performed the flight testing of the Tu-144’s proposed wing design flawlessly and enabled the larger aircraft to take to the air.
+But guilt-by-association works in the aviation sphere as well, and the MiG-21I will always be associated with the disaster that was the Tu-144.
+This is regardless of its own competence and ability in completing all its design objectives and helping the Tu-144 project towards completion.